Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - Added Paypal script in Order Screen page using JS async function
 - install react paypal button on UI - It will provide a paypal button
 - `After clicking on the button Login to Paypal using sandbox credentials and your dummy payment will be successfully made.`

+- Add orders from user on user profile under My Orders (Order controller and Redux of Order component to be added and using those in Profile Screen)

+- Added CART RESET alongwith USER_RESET and ORDER_LIST_RESET after the user logs out.